-- ✓ Always put the welfare of a child, young person or adult at risk first, whether working in-person or online - ✓ Report on all suspicions, concerns, allegations or disclosures of abuse made by a child, young person or adult at risk, including any allegations made against you.
-Follow our safeguarding procedures for this purpose - ✓ Demonstrate commitment to ensure safety in all areas of organisation life, acting to safeguard and reduce risk to children, young people and adults at risk of harm. - Treat everyone with dignity and respect.
-All children, young people and adults at risk have a right to equal protection regardless of their race, culture, age, gender, disability, religion, sexuality, sexual orientation or political persuasion. - ✓ Be friendly and approachable but professional in your interactions. - ✓ Work openly, avoiding private or unobserved situations and working in isolation.
+- Always put the welfare of a child, young person or adult at risk first, whether working in-person or online - Report on all suspicions, concerns, allegations or disclosures of abuse made by a child or young person or adult at risk, including any allegations made against you.
+Follow our safeguarding procedures for this purpose - Demonstrate commitment to ensure safety in all areas of organisation life, acting to safeguard and reduce risk to children and young people and adults at risk of harm. - Treat everyone with dignity and respect.
+All children, young people and adults at risk have a right to equal protection regardless of their race, culture, age, gender, disability, religion, sexuality, sexual orientation, pregnancy and maternity or political persuasion.

+✓ Be friendly and approachable but professional in your interactions.

+✓ Work openly, avoiding private or unobserved situations and working in isolation.
 Try to ensure that you are not the only adult present and are at least within sight or hearing of others.
 Leave the door open if you find yourself in a room alone with a child, young person or an adult at risk.

+✓ Ensure the correct level of adult supervision is maintained throughout activities (1 adult to 8 children for those aged 9-12, and 1 adult to 10 children for those aged 13 - 18).

-- Any physical contact with children, young people or adults at risk can be potentially subject to misinterpretation or even malicious allegations and therefore avoid all such physical contact unless it is an emergency, or it is pre-planned and a necessary part of the work that you are doing. - ✓ Ensure your behaviour and appearance is appropriate to the work or activity that you are undertaking. - ✓ Allow children, young people and adults at risk to change their clothes with levels of respect and privacy appropriate to their age, gender, culture and circumstances. - ✓ Ensure that consent is gained for all photographs or films of children, young people and adults. - Any photographs or films of children, young people and adults at risk must be taken on Britten Pears Arts' own devices and can only be posted on websites managed and maintained by Britten Pears Arts. - ✓ Respect the right to personal privacy but never agree to keep any information relating to the harm of a child or adult confidential.
+Any physical contact with children, young people or adults at risk can be potentially subject to misinterpretation or even malicious allegations and therefore avoid all such physical contact unless it is an emergency, or it is pre-planned and a necessary part of the work that you are doing.

-Safe Touch:
+Ensure your behaviour and appearance is appropriate to the work or activity that you are undertaking.

+✓ Allow children, young people and adults at risk to change their clothes with levels of respect and privacy appropriate to their age, gender, culture and circumstances.

+Ensure that consent is gained from the guardian (for those under 16) or the individual directly (for those over 16), for all photographs or films of children, young people and adults.

+✓ Any photographs or films of children and young people must be taken on Britten Pears Arts' own devices and can only be posted on websites managed and maintained by Britten Pears Arts.

+Respect the right to personal privacy but never agree to keep any information relating to the harm of a child or adult confidential.

+Contact: